 Your first step in the process of choosing a leader should be to draft a position description to spell out the expectations.
 Include specific duties, time expected, and qualifications required just as you would for salaried positions in your company.
 Do not select someone as a leader of your program that does not meet the requirements you spell out.

-Training, company culture, employee retention, employee recognition; these are just some of the many terms that are swamping around the concept of employee engagement.
-Many sources out there will try to sell you information and tell you that employee engagement is a mysterious space that requires a lot of knowledge and attention.
-I’m not here to feed you a shameless plug.
-I’m here to tell you that a significant portion of the information out there is complete garbage and that you can improve your employee retention strategies with little to no investment(s).
+Training, company culture, employee retention, employee recognition; these are just some of the many terms that swarm around the concept of employee alignment.
+Many sources out there will try to sell you information and tell you that employee alignment and engagement is a mysterious space that requires a lot of knowledge and attention.
+A significant portion of the information out there is complete garbage and that you can improve your employee retention strategies with little to no investment(s).
 The best part is, you can start implementing these tips today.

 It’s 2017, which means if you don’t have an employee retention plan you may be headed down a long and challenging road of high turnover and unfulfilled employees.
 By 2020 it is expected that 60% of the workforce will consist of Millennials.
 Due to the Millennials’ values and beliefs, traditional workplace environments will have a hard time retaining, and even recruiting young talent.
 Millennials naturally want to feel valued and connected to a company that has a clear vision to make a positive impact.
 Millennials are often considered as a lazy generation to the ones before it.
 However, what sets Millennials apart, from any other generation, is that they are the age of collaboration.
 Millennials love to collaborate with one another on meaningful work.
 Work that gives them the freedom to choose the best direction for the company they work for.
 People want to feel that they are apart of a team, not just a regular employee.